Convert Unicode Characters to ASCII String in Python

 Unicode Characters is the global encoding standard for characters for all languages.
 Unlike ASCII, which only supports a single byte per character, Unicode characters extend this capability to 4 bytes, making it support more characters in any language.

-This tutorial demonstrates how to convert Unicode characters into an ASCII string.
+This tutorial will demonstrate how to convert Unicode characters into an ASCII string.
 The goal is to either remove the characters that aren’t supported in ASCII or replace the Unicode characters with their corresponding ASCII character.

 Use unicodedata.normalize()